Shaun-Regenbaum/CIOS_Scraper/README.md

+## This project has been abandoned and code is deprecated.

 # CIOS_Scraper
 This repository is a selenium based web scraper to scrape GT (Georgia Tech) CIOS data off of the browser based smart_eval database.
 The data still needs to be cleaned from HTML, and everything should probably be documented.